 Recommendations from Student Life

-During the past 16 months, Moody students and staff have approached this season with grace and vigor, supporting one another as we continue to live on mission and equip men and women to proclaim the gospel.
-We are excited to announce the Fall 2021 protocols for on-campus students and staff, as we continue in our commitment to provide students and employees with a safe and healthy learning and work environment.
+During the pandemic, Moody students and staff have approached this season with grace and vigor, supporting one another as we continue to live on mission and equip men and women to proclaim the gospel.
+We will continue to update our protocols for on-campus students and staff, as we continue in our commitment to provide students and employees with a safe and healthy learning and work environment.

 Table of Contents: